y-takashina/HtmZetaOne/README.md

   - The 1st argument of the constructor of `LeafNode` and `LeafNodeForContinuous` is a train stream, and the 2nd argument is a test stream.
 The 3rd argument is the number of *temporal groups*.
 The 4th argument is a metrics, which is used to calculate distance in the temporal pooling process.
   - The 1st argument of the constructor of `InternalNode` is child nodes, the 2nd argument is the number of *temporal groups*, and the 3rd argument is the above metrics.
 - Coincidence patterns
-  - The *coincidence patterns* in each node are stored in the node's `SpatialPooler`.
+  - The *coincidence patterns* to which each data point in the train stream belongs are stored in the node's `Stream`.
 - Temporal groups
   - The *temporal groups* to which each data point in the train stream belongs are stored in the node's `ClusterStream`.